-We know that in order to fulfil the potential of our pupils and encourage them to become confident and resilient learners we, as a team of parents and staff, need to be modelling the mindset of a learner who is not afraid of making mistakes but who thrives upon them, knowing that this is all part of the learning process.
+We know that in order for our pupils to fulfil their potential we need to encourage them to become confident and resilient learners by modelling the mindset of a learner who is not afraid of making mistakes but who thrives upon them, knowing that this is part of the learning process.

 Key aspects of growth mindset at St John's Academy:

 For further information on how to encourage confident and resilient learners at home, have a look at some of the links below.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.